Battle of Baia(1467)

 The Battle

-Matthias Corvinus invaded Moldavia demanding tribute and vassal status.
+Matthias Corvinus invaded Moldova demanding tribute and vassal status.
 Stefan allowed the Hungarian army to occupy Baia, then launched a night attack.
 The town was set on fire; Hungarians trapped in burning buildings and narrow streets.
 Matthias wounded three times (by arrows), barely escaped.
 Over a third of his army killed.

 “Contemporary accounts describe the battle: "The fire made the night equally light as the day" and the fighting raged "with such a wrath, that nothing could be seen as more horrible than this."